 Unhelpful Thinking Styles & How To Change Them

 Our Psychological training programmes help to identify and change ‘Unhelpful Thinking Styles’ through the use of a range of practical tools and exercises.

 But what actually are unhelpful thinking styles?

 We have identified a number of these thinking patterns that contribute to limiting beliefs and negative outcomes.
-When you follow the Thrive Programme you will systematically work through a chapter dedicated to these styles, and by taking a short test for each individual ‘mode’ of thinking quickly identify if you tend to think this way or not.
+When you follow our CBT programme you will systematically work through these styles identifying which ones you ‘have’ and then learning new tools and strategies to change them.

 The most significant unhelpful thinking styles are: